 Always make sure that the suspension fits securely into all slots.
 Suspensions aren’t designed to be interchangeable, so don’t use one manufacturer’s suspension in another manufacturer’s hard hat.
 Inspect your suspension frequently and it when an impact occurs.

 Inspect your hard hat frequently and replace it if it shows cracks, chips, holes, dents, discoloration or brittleness.
 After an impact, you’ll want to look closely at the hat and suspension moorings.
 The rule is – if in doubt, throw it out.
 To replace your hard hat, shop professional construction hard hats here.

-To find out more detailed information about hard hat safety check out these links:
+Check out these links for more information on hard hat safety check out these links: